csci5117s24/project-2-html-heroes-2/README.md

 Which (if any) device integration(s) does your app support?

-* Makes Use of The Devices Camera To Capture Receipts, Parse the Total Cost, and Record the Total Cost of the Receipt's Transactions
+* Makes use of the device's camera to capture receipts, parse the total cost, and record the total cost of the receipt's transactions

 Which (if any) progressive web app feature(s) does your app support?

-* The Web App is Installable to the Desktop Home Screen and Taskbar, and the Web App can be Launched from Such
+* The web app is installable to the desktop home screen and taskbar, and the web app can be launched from such

 ## Mockup images